mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 concentrator authenticates the client through means that are outside the scope of this document such as client certificates, usernames/passwords, OAuth, ...
-If the authentication succeeds, the client can use the tunnel to exchange any types of packets with the concentrator over the QUIC session.

-The client can send any packets via the concentrator by tunneling them through the concentrator.
+If the authentication succeeds, the client can send packets via the concentrator by tunneling them through the concentrator.

 The concentrator captures the packets destined to the client and tunnels them over the QUIC connection.
 This solution is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
 This document leaves address assignment mechanisms out of scope, deployments can rely on out-of-band configurations for that purpose.

 # The tunnel mode

-The tunnel mode of operation leverages the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
+The "tunnel mode" of operation leverages the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
 In a nutshell, to send a packet to a remote host, the client simply encapsulates the entire packet inside a QUIC DATAGRAM frame sent over the QUIC connection established with the